 Graduates find work with fish and game agencies, education facilities, private consulting firms, or with state or federal forestry agencies or in tourism, environment education, or recreation.
 Recent graduates are currently working as:

 • Ecosystem managers and researchers

 • Environment educators

 • Foresters, park rangers and administrators

 • Resource management specialists

 Our students also prepare for admission to graduate or professional programs such as environment law, veterinary medicine, science education, as well as public policy and administration.

-The Ohio State ATI 1,700-acre farm laboratory and ATI’s 18-hole golf course, Hawk’s Nest, provide additional external laboratories to study the effect of fertilizers, manures, pesticides, biosolids, and other natural and synthetic materials on water, soils, and crops.
+The Ohio State ATI 1,700-acre farm laboratory provides an external laboratories to study the effect of fertilizers, manures, pesticides, biosolids, and other natural and synthetic materials on water, soils, and crops.